wjtk4444/eso-addons/HideInventoryClutter/README.md

 Most players cary multiple gear sets in their inventories, and obviously, they are aware of the fact.
 Now you can toggle visibility of locked items with just one click.

-_This filter is currently being unintentionally applied to bank/chest withdraw window as well.
-I am yet to find a workaround for this issue.
-Apologies for the inconvenience._

 # Consumables

 Items that everyone carries at all times, seeing them is unnecessary except for restocking or selling excess amounts.
 Toggle applies to: